SheldonBakker/Royalty-Application/README.md

    - Adds content hashes to file names for optimal caching
    - Optimizes CSS delivery

-4. **Environment Variable Handling**:
-   - Preserves runtime environment variable access for Cloudflare Workers
-   - Does not embed sensitive values at build time

 ### Development Build

 For local development with full source maps and without minification: